Ellen Brenner Memorial Fellowship

 Made possible by the generosity of Ellen’s husband, Dr. Steven Brenner, and other donors, the Ellen Brenner Memorial Fellowship offers a stipend to work on a mentored project at CSHL.
 Experienced librarians and archivists at CSHL will serve as mentors to the Brenner Fellows.

-Two fellowships with stipends of up to $2000 will be awarded each year.
+Two fellowships with stipends of up to $2000 (part-time for 12 weeks or full-time for 6 weeks) will be awarded each year.
 We invite applications from scientists, medical professionals, library-science students and graduates, and others—anyone who is exploring a career path that might encompass work as research librarians, science informationists, and/or archivists.

 Donors: To support this fellowship, click the Donate Now button and specify the Ellen Brenner Memorial Fellowship in the comment area.

 Ellen Brenner was a reference librarian at the Cold Spring Harbor Laboratory Library and Archives.
 She upheld the highest standards of excellence in her work, while bringing warmth and sincerity to everyone with whom she worked.
 She had extensive knowledge of medical and science literature, having worked as a reference librarian at the Long Island Jewish Medical Center, Health Sciences Library, the Milton Helpern Library of Legal Medicine, and at the Cornell University Medical College Library.
 Her professional contributions led to significant growth of the CSHL Library’s programs and services.
 This memorial is a testament to Ellen’s understanding of the important interactions between libraries and scientists in the advancement of knowledge.

 The fellowship is open to library professionals at any career stage, library science graduate students, and anyone with a career in science or medicine who is eager to transition toward work as a science librarian, archivist, or informationist.

 Applications may be submitted at any time.
 They will be considered on an ongoing basis.